mku11/Salmon-AES-CTR/README.md

 ![alt text](https://github.com/mku11/Salmon-AES-CTR/blob/wip/common/common-res/icons/logo.png)

 # Salmon
 Salmon is an AES-256 CTR encryption library with HMAC SHA-256 integrity, parallel file operations (read/write), and seekable stream support.
-It provides a high level, low-ceremony, consistent API for encrypting streams and files in Java and C#.
+It provides a high level, low-ceremony, consistent API for encrypting streams and files.
 Salmon is using a fast native library for Intel x86 and ARM64 that you can include in your C/C++ projects.

 [![License: MIT](https://img.shields.io/github/license/mku11/Salmon-AES-CTR.svg)](LICENSE)